 Franklin home prices are not only among the most expensive in Tennessee, but Franklin real estate also consistently ranks among the most expensive in America.

 Franklin is a decidedly white-collar city, with fully 91.14% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Franklin is a city of professionals, managers, and sales and office workers.
 There are especially a lot of people living in Franklin who work in management occupations (16.40%), sales jobs (12.23%), and office and administrative support (10.04%).

 Also of interest is that Franklin has more people living here who work in computers and math than 95% of the places in the US.

 Of important note, Franklin is also a city of artists.
 Franklin has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Franklin’s character.

-Franklin is a somewhat ethnically-diverse city.
+Franklin is a very ethnically-diverse city.
 The people who call Franklin home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Franklin residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Franklin include German, English, Italian, and Scottish.
+The greatest number of Franklin residents report their race to be White, followed by Asian.
+Important ancestries of people in Franklin include German, English, Irish, Italian, and European.

 The most common language spoken in Franklin is English.
-Other important languages spoken here include Spanish and Hindi.
+Other important languages spoken here include Spanish and Langs. of India.